cloudnativedevelopment/cnd-voting-demo/README.md

 kubectl delete pods/vote-5d7889d8c9-lvpss
 ```

-Wait a few seconds for kubernetes to deploy the new pod.
+Wait a few seconds for Kubernetes to deploy the new pod.
 Then go to the Voting App UI, make a vote, and finally your code changes will be live.

 **Conclusion**: Classic Kubernetes Development introduces friction by requiring you to build images and redeploy them to your cluster to test every change.
 This substantially decreases productivity.